paulLaxon/bdd_course_rails5/README.md

 # README

-This is the repo of the BDD course with Rails 5 - Alpha Blog
+This is the repo of the BDD course with Rails 5 - Alpha Blog.